KodeNet/Kode-Docs/pages/03.xep/01.modules/docs.md

 The purpose of push notifications is to inform users of new messages or other pertinent information even when they have no XMPP clients online.
 Notifications are typically delivered to a user's mobile device.

 #### [XEP-0352](http://xmpp.org/extensions/xep-0352.html): csi
 This module implements Client State Indication, a way for mobile clients to tell the server that they are sitting in someones pocket and would rather not get some less urgent things pushed to it.
-Client State Indication works in conjunction with the following additional modules:
+Client State Indication works in conjunction with `csi_battery_saver` to properly support timestamping, carbon copies, encrypted message handling and correctly handled smacks events.

-##### _throttle presence_ #####
-This module works with csi to supress presence updates (Available, Away, Busy, etc).

-##### _filter chatstates_ #####
-This module also works with csi to remove chat states (Someone is typing…).

 #### [XEP-0220](https://xmpp.org/extensions/xep-0220.html): dialback
 This module is used between XMPP servers to provide identity verification.
 Server Dialback uses the Domain Name System (DNS) as the basis for verifying identity; the basic approach is that when a receiving server accepts a server-to-server connection from an initiating server, it does not process XMPP stanzas over the connection until it has verified the initiating server's identity.